-7.1 Trees are pruned primarily to prevent damage to human lives and property, and to preserve healthy trees.

-7.2 Trees within the urban boundary shall be pruned on a seven year cycle (Schedule A).
-Trees outside the urban boundary shall be pruned as required.

-- 7.3 Pruning will be completed for the following reasons: - a) To remove dead, split, dangerous and broken branches.
-Branches are considered dangerous when they are decayed, hollow or split to the point of being structurally unsound; - b) To lighten crown loads when a structural defect is present; - c) To remove low hanging live branches to a height of 2.4m when they interfere with pedestrian traffic; - d) To remove low hanging live branches to a height of 4.3m when they interfere with vehicular traffic; - e) To remove branches that obscure clear vision of warning signs, traffic signs or traffic movement; - f) To avoid interference with street lights, overhead wires, roofs and other structures; - g) To reduce encroachments to sidewalks, roads, drainage structures and ditches; - h) To increase structural stability by removing branches that forms an acute angle of attachment.

-7.4 When pruning is undertaken in woodlots and other natural areas, the limbs and brush are left onsite in a safe manner, in a location not to impede drainage, to decompose naturally.

-7.5 The Town of Pelham Public Works Department will acknowledge the receipt of tree work requests within two business days.
+- 7.1 Trees are pruned primarily to prevent damage to human lives and property, and to preserve healthy trees. - 7.2 Trees within the urban boundary shall be pruned on a seven year cycle (Schedule A).
+Trees outside the urban boundary shall be pruned as required. - 7.3 Pruning will be completed for the following reasons: - To remove dead, split, dangerous and broken branches.
+Branches are considered dangerous when they are decayed, hollow or split to the point of being structurally unsound; - b) To lighten crown loads when a structural defect is present; - c) To remove low hanging live branches to a height of 2.4m when they interfere with pedestrian traffic; - d) To remove low hanging live branches to a height of 4.3m when they interfere with vehicular traffic; - e) To remove branches that obscure clear vision of warning signs, traffic signs or traffic movement; - To avoid interference with street lights, overhead wires, roofs and other structures; - g) To reduce encroachments to sidewalks, roads, drainage structures and ditches; - h) To increase structural stability by removing branches that forms an acute angle of attachment; - i) To optimize airflow within the trees canopy to maintain health and reduce infestation. - 7.4 When pruning is undertaken in woodlots and other natural areas, the limbs and brush are left onsite in a safe manner, in a location not to impede drainage, to decompose naturally. - 7.5 The Town of Pelham Public Works Department will acknowledge the receipt of tree work requests by contacting the requestor within two business days.
 Emergency work will be completed as soon as practicable.
 Non-Emergency work will be completed within one month of receipt.
 Aesthetic pruning shall be completed based on available resources on a lower priority basis.